opentripplanner/OpenTripPlanner/docs/Configuration.md

 ### Micromobility Restrictions

+By default, OTP allows the traversal of any StreetEdge by a micromobility vehicle where a bicycle is also allowed to traverse the StreetEdge.
+Also by default, OTP allows rented micromobility vehicles to be dropped off on any StreetEdge in the graph.

 It is possible to load in restricted micromobility travel and rental parking areas that will be applied throughout the graph.
 There are two separate keys that can be added to describe either areas where travel is forbidden or where parking floating rental vehicles is forbidden.
 Each file must contain GeoJson with a Feature or FeatureCollection that contains only Polygons or MultiPolygons.
+If any part of the geometry of a StreetEdge intersects any part of the given GeoJSON, then the entire StreetEdge will be marked as either not allowing traversal or not allowing the dropoff of a rented micromobility vehicle depending on the restriction being analyzed.
 The values of these keys can be either a url or a file path.
 For example:

 ```JSON
 // build-config.json